Deadlock-too/anotherpasswordmanager-desktop/ROADMAP.md

   - [ ] Add shortcuts for common actions
   - [ ] Add shortcuts for custom actions
 - [ ] Customizable dashboard with widgets
+- [ ] Add setting to delete file after a number of failed attempts trying to unlock the file or opening it.
+Include a warning about the possible loss of data and make it overridable per single file.
+Save hashes of the files that don't want to be deleted to prevent accidental deletion and prevent brute force attacks by simply removing from the hash list.
+Think about how to make unmodifiable counter of failed attempts.
 - [ ] Auto-update
 - [ ] Browser extensions
   - [ ] Chrome